The Cove team explains all the common insurance terms.

 Broker – A insurance broker is a professional who specialises in insurance, and can advise their clients on how to best insure their valuables and / or themselves.

-Car Insurance – A common type of insurance covering vehicle related incidents
+Car Insurance – Car insurance is a common type of insurance covering vehicle related incidents

 Chatbot – An intelligent computer program that is designed to simulate human conversation to make the process of transacting over the internet easier and more intuitive.